TikhonJelvis/website/drafts/Structure-your-Errors/index.md

 ## What are structured errors?

-When I talk about structured errors, I'm talking about how we represent the information attached to our errors rather than the control flow mechanism (like exceptions or monads) we use to handle errors.
+When I talk about structured errors, I'm talking about how we represent the information attached to our errors rather than the control flow mechanism (like exceptions or monads) we use to handle them.
 When an error occurs, we assemble an object describing the error using actual values from the code—not just strings—giving us a structured representation of the error's context.
 Extracting specific pieces of information from an error should not take any parsing or guesswork!

-For example, if a function could fail because an API it depends on returned an HTTP error code, a structured error from that function would be a project-specific `ApiError` value carrying several pieces of information:
+If a function could fail because an API it depends on returned an HTTP error code, a structured error from that function would be a project-specific `ApiError` value carrying several pieces of information:

   * Which API failed.
   * The HTTP code it failed with.